Nonlinear functional regression by functional deep neural network with kernel embedding: Approximation Results

-where $\tilde c_3, \tilde c_4$ are positive constants. \end{theorem}
+where $\tilde{c}_1, \tilde{c}_2, \tilde c_3, \tilde c_4$ are positive constants. \end{theorem}

-Since $W_2^\alpha(\RR^d) \subset B_{2,\infty}^\alpha(\RR^d)$, our results also work for nonlinear smooth functionals defined on Sobolev spaces, and the dominant term in the approximation rates is the same as previous works \cite{mhaskar1997neural,song2022,songapproximation2023}, with the $\log \log M$ term being slightly different.
-Such polynomial rates on $\log M$ rather than $M$ in the classical function approximation is due to the curse of dimensionality with the input function space being infinite dimensional.
-In order to overcome such curse of dimensionality problem, we have to impose stronger assumptions on the target functional.
-Note that the exponent of the $\log \log M$ term shown in our results is not the optimal and might be improved later.
-However, since this term is negligible comparing with the dominant term $\log M$, such improvements would not be of vital importance.
+Since $W_2^\alpha(\mathbb{R}^d) \subset B_{2,\infty}^\alpha(\mathbb{R}^d)$, our findings are applicable to approximate nonlinear smooth functionals defined on Sobolev spaces as well.
+The leading term in the approximation rates aligns with previous studies \citep{mhaskar1997neural, song2022, songapproximation2023}, although the $\log \log M$ term exhibits slight variations.
+The polynomial rates in terms of $\log M$, as opposed to $M$ in traditional function approximation, arise from the curse of dimensionality, given that the input function space is infinite-dimensional.
+To address this curse of dimensionality, it is necessary to impose stronger smoothness conditions on the target functional.